OctopusDeploy/blog/blog/2020-11/shaping-config-as-code/index.md

 ---
-title: Shaping Configuration-as-Code
+title: Shaping Config as Code
-description:  We have been busy recently building _configuration-as-code_ support for Octopus Deploy.
+description:  We have been busy recently building _Config as Code_ support for Octopus Deploy.
 In this post, we’ll talk about some of the factors that affected the shaping of this feature.
 author: michael.richardson@octopus.com
 visibility: public
 published: 2020-11-25